presidenten/bowers-nest/README.md

 ### Example usage scenario

-- Install and start the server
+- Install, configure and start the server

 - Add your package